Magicboomliu/StereoSDF/README.md

 Using SDF for unsupervised stereo matching

-To Run the code,
+To Run the code:
 ```
 cd scripts

-sh train_kitti.sh
+sh train_kitti_raw.sh
 ```